primer3-org/primer3/README.txt

 Use tag PRIMER_SALT_CORRECTIONS, to specify the salt correction method for melting temperature calculation.

-Example of calculateing the melting temperature of an oligo if PRIMER_TM_SANTALUCIA=1 and PRIMER_SALT_CORRECTIONS=1 (recommended values):
+Example of calculating the melting temperature of an oligo if PRIMER_TM_SANTALUCIA=1 and PRIMER_SALT_CORRECTIONS=1 (recommended values):
 primer: CGTGACGTGACGGACT
 default salt concentration, default DNA concentration